dominikh/go-tools/staticcheck/README.md

   it sleeps for 1 nanosecond.
 - `sync.WaitGroup.Add` – Checks that the method is called before launching the goroutine, to avoid a race condition.
+- `sync.WaitGroup` - Checks that wait groups aren't copied when being passed to functions.

 ## Examples